jazzband/wagtailmenus/README.rst

 Contributing
 ============

+Instructions on how to contribute to can be house `here <https://wagtailmenus.readthedocs.io/en/stable/contributing/index.html>`_.

 As we are members of a `JazzBand project <https://jazzband.co/projects>`_, `wagtailmenus` contributors should adhere to the `Contributor Code of Conduct <https://jazzband.co/about/conduct>`_.